TAIFA-FIALA/taifa-fiala/ai-guides/VECTOR_DB_INTEGRATION_GUIDE.md

 # Vector Database Integration Guide
 ## How Vector DB Powers Equity-Aware AI Funding Discovery

-The vector database serves as the **semantic intelligence layer** that connects all equity-aware components, enabling sophisticated similarity search, Q&A, and bias detection across African AI funding opportunities.
+The vector database serves as the **semantic intelligence layer** that connects all equity-aware components, enabling sophisticated similarity search, Q&A, and bias detection across African AI intelligence feed.

 ---